oddbird/sass/spec/statement.md

 * Let `prelude` be the result of consuming input until a new line code point is consumed.

 * Let `children` be the result of [Consuming a Statement Sequence in the `indented` syntax] with `indentationLevel` of `indentationLevel + 1`.

+[Consuming a Statement Sequence in the `indented` syntax]: #consuming-a-statement-sequence-in-the-indented-syntax

 * Return a Statement With Block with `prelude` and `children`.